node-dot-cpp/memory-safe-cpp/checker/doc/CHECKER-BUILD.md

 All tools should end at `build\debug\bin` folder, `FileCheck` is a llvm/clang tool used in automated testing.

-For testing I use a separate `test-env.bat` file to set up environmnet to run the tool and tests.
+For testing I use a separate `test-debug-env.bat` file to set up environmnet to run the tool and tests.

 	title test